 With your cemetery records online you are now able to respond quickly to any deceased search queries, but you can also share this information online so anyone anywhere can view the records of people buried or interred at your site.
 Opening up your business to a new audience may help increase your revenue.

 With popular services such as Ancestry.com, legacytree.com, myheritage.com, 23andme.com, and others gaining worldwide attention, interest in genealogy continues to grow at a record pace.
 As people trace their family history and roots from anywhere in the world at any time, connecting families with burial records opens opportunities for cemeteries to begin conversations and foster new client relationships.

 6. Control access to records

-Make sure your records and the information you are storing are safe, secure, and in the correct hands.
-Most solutions are role or permission based so you can set up the structure you need to ensure users can only see and edit the information that is relevant to their role.
+Make sure your cemetery records and the information you are storing are safe, secure, and in the correct hands.
+Most solutions are role – or permission-based, so you can set up the structure you need to ensure users can only see and edit the information that is relevant to their role.

 7. Disaster recovery for fatal incidents